The Gillard government's asylum politics in pictures

 New detention centres were announced in several locations around the country, and small pockets of xenophobic white Australian racists grouped with Australians furious about the "fake Julia", anxious about the Gillard minority government and damning about her raid on Prime Minister Kevin Rudd: volatile and incendiary local protest meetings were dominated by or stacked with right-wing extremists from Pauline Hanson's One Nation party.

-The number of "incidents" in several centres rapidly increased as people languished for extended periods in detention.
+The number of incidents in several centres rapidly increased as people languished in detention for extended periods.
 A major protest at one of the Christmas Island detention centres escalated into a major riot where Australian Federal Police took charge of the centre's operations.
 Riot police used guns, shooting at protesting asylum seekers with "bean-bag pellet" bullets.
 One of several protests at the Villawood detention centre saw a considerable fire and spectacular explosions.